dgreif/ring/homebridge/README.md

 to perform actions when the doorbell is pressed, you can hide the Programmable Switch by setting this option to `true`.
 You will still be able to receive _notifications_ from the doorbell even if the Programmable Switch is hidden (notifications can be configured in the settings for the doorbell camera in the Home app)

+`hideAlarmSirenSwitch`: If you have a Ring Alarm, you will see both the alarm and a "Siren" switch in HomeKit.
+The siren switch can sometimes get triggered by Siri commands by accident, which is loud and annoying.
+Set this option to `true` to hide the siren switch.

 `cameraStatusPollingSeconds`: How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
 Defaults to `20`